Fox Fullerton Theatre

 19 people favorited this theater

 Opened as Chapman’s Aician Court Theatre on May 28, 1925.
 The opening film was Tom Mix in “Dick Turpin”.
 The theatre had 1,095 seats in orchestra and balcony levels, was equipped with a theatre organ.
 Its architect was Raymond Kennedy, of the firm of Meyer and Holler, who also designed Grauman’s Chinese Theatre and Grauman’s Egyptian Theatre, both in Hollywood.
 The theatre was designed with a California Gold Rush theme and included several impressive murals by Anthony Heinsbergen and John Beckman.
 There is also sculpture throughout the theater, and its proscenium arch (still very intact today) feature unusual tapered and squared columns called herms.
+In early-1929 it screened its first ‘talkie’ “Give and Take” starring Jean Hersholt and George Sydney.

 In the mid-1950’s, the theatre was ‘modernized’ during a remodeling that obscured the theater’s original murals and other features.